lsbjordao/Bull-ProFlora-paper-algorithms/README.md

 ## Information

-This ETL process fetches relevant data about taxa and transforms the response into a structured, readable format.
+This ETL (Extract, Transform, Load) process fetches relevant data about taxa and transforms the response into a structured, readable format.

-### FFB
+### Flora and Fungi of Brazil (FFB)

 Fetching data from [Flora and Fungi of Brazil](https://floradobrasil.jbrj.gov.br/):